Veikkosuhonen/astro_stacking/README.md

 ### Inferring transformations and stacking

 We select the chronologically middle image to be the fixed reference.
 We iteratively align each image to the fixed reference.
-Choosing the locations of the stars in the image to be aligned and the reference image and using the Matlab function `fitgeotform2d`, we infer a 2D transformation consisting of translation, rotation and scaling that best aligns the stars.
+We select the star locations in the image to be aligned, and the star locations in the reference image as arrays of 2d points.
+Using the Matlab function `fitgeotform2d` which takes two arrays of point coordinates as arguments, we infer a 2D transformation consisting of translation, rotation and scaling that best aligns the stars.
 Now the transformation can be applied to the image to be aligned by using `imwarp`.
 Finally, all the images are added together elementwise, and the result is scaled back to 0-1.

 ### Post-processing